http://www.habiter-autrement.org News > Co-housing > Vos commentaires sur cette page

 Cohousing communities balance the traditional advantages of home ownership with the benefits of shared common facilities and ongoing connections with your neighbors.
 These cooperative neighborhoods are one of the most promising solutions to many of today's most challenging social and environmental concerns.
 If you are new to the cohousing concept, take a look at What is Cohousing? and our Frequently Asked Questions (FAQ) of interest.

-Directory of webrings
+Cohousing and Intentional Communities - Directory of webrings

 http://dir.webring.com/

-The Halifax EcoCity Project
+Urban Ecologie The EcoCity Project

 International Cohousing